bao-project/bao-helloworld/README.md

     $BUILD_BAO_DIR/bao.bin
 ```

 #### 5.2.4.
-Ready to go!
+Ready to Launch!

-With all the pieces in place, it's time to launch QEMU and behold the fruits of
+With all the necessary components in place, it's time to launch QEMU and see the
-your labor.
-The moment of truth awaits, so let's dive right in:
+results of your work.
+Let's proceed:

 ```sh
 qemu-system-aarch64 -nographic \